'What future for Stroud's Cemetery's Chapels of Rest?'

-On April 16th Stroud District Council’s Strategy and Resources Committee is to consider an asset transfer to SPT.
+When SDC Strategy and Resources meet again (date TBC) they will be considering the Chapel of Rest as an asset transfer to SPT.
 The Chapel of Rest in the Bisley Road Cemetery is a lovely, graceful building, seen from across the valleys, and is currently unused.
 The building (one chapel for Church of England and one side for Non Conformists) and its surrounding tarmac area is currently owned by Stroud District Council.
 An asset transfer is where a local authority feels that the best economic, social and cultural option for an asset that they own is to transfer it to a local community organisation like SPT.
 If SPT gets the go ahead the trustees will then work closely with the local community, SDC and STC to inform a detailed feasibility study to assess the potential of bringing the building fully into use.
 This, including fundraising for the building (as there is a considerable conservation deficit) will take approximately 2 years.
 Built in 1856 The twin chapels, surmounted by a spire and the original entrance lodge were designed, in decorated Gothic, by the local architects, Messrs Baker and Son, 3 Albert Buildings, Stroud, and built to a high standard of stone masonry.
 The overall cost (excluding the land) was £2,800.00.

 The Bisley Road Cemetery was consecrated in 1856 and laid out in the fashion of the times with lovely walks and trees.
 The cemetery is now owned by Stroud Town Council.
 There are still some interments but the whole site is run as a nature reserve with a fantastic array of plants, insects, butterflies, beetles and reptiles living there.